Woman and Man Kitchen Online Shopping

 These plans were later put on hold as the fintech market cooled, and the company was forced to cut 12% of its staff.

 Things look like they'll be different this time around.
-The business is more mature, having grown revenue by 30% YoY in 2023 to $1.3 billion.
+The business is more mature, having grown revenue by 30% YoY to a run rate of $1.5 billion in mid 2024.
 It also has posted several profitable quarters.

 When it does go public, you'll need a brokerage account.
 If you're looking for one, check out our list of the best brokerage accounts in 2024.